markus456/lisp/README.md

 - `write-char`: Writes the input to stdout as unsigned bytes.

+- `sleep`: Sleep for the given amount of milliseconds.

 - `rand`: Return a "random" number.
 This uses the C `rand()` function seeded to the current time so it's not a very reliable source of randomness.